OI “Digital Projects” Coffeehouse

 William Ramsay’s World: Accounting for Material Culture and Business in Pre-Revolutionary Virginia

 This project centers on William Ramsay’s 1753-56 Alexandria, Virginia store ledgers as part of a multi-year engagement with historical evidence of global trade, mercantile practice, and retail sales to re-imagine the material culture and business of colonial America.
-Its core narrative is that everyday purchases at a local are key evidence about American society and its place in global trade three centuries ago.
+Its core narrative is that everyday purchases at a local store are key evidence about American society and its place in global trade three centuries ago.
 It reconstructs consumer actions of men and women— wealthy and poor, free and enslaved, in various ages and occupations—and details that behavior in terms accessible and inviting to scholars and the public.